MunoMono/reading-notes/README.md

 # Reading Notes

-A live, browsable **reading notes library** powered by **React, Vite, and IBM Carbon Design System**.
+A live, browsable **reading notes site** powered by **React, Vite, and IBM Carbon Design System**.
-It renders Markdown notes (one per paper), grouped A–Z by author, with search, filtering, and light/dark theming.
+Notes are generated from a BibTeX library, organised A–Z by author, and rendered as Markdown with metadata.

 Live version: [https://munomono.github.io/reading-notes/](https://munomono.github.io/reading-notes/)